 - Events involving alcohol

 Looking for information about how to host events in the residences?
 Visit the residence life social events section for more information.

 Large Events, Conferences, and Multiday Events

 Events with an expected attendance of more than 200 individuals require consideration beyond the two-week event-registration requirement.
-Campus leadership and activities will work in conjunction with student organizers in an attempt to accommodate large events.
+Residence Life and Student Engagement will work in conjunction with student organizers in an attempt to accommodate large events.
 However, because each event may require unique considerations, each must be evaluated on a case-by-case basis.